SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### elements

-A UI element that blocks interaction with the main program while it is visible is called modal, else it is modeless.
+A UI element that enters a mode that blocks interaction with the main program and only allows interaction with the UI element, while it is visible is called modal, else it is modeless.

 ##### menu